Student Handbooks

 - Consequences include but are not limited to after school detention, in-school suspension, out- of-school suspension, and any actions under the Safe School Policy Severe Clause that would require a threat assessment to be conducted.

 No code of conduct policy can be expected to list each and every offense that may result in the use of disciplinary action.
 However, it is the purpose of the code to list certain offenses that, if committed by a student, will result in the imposition of a certain disciplinary action.
-Any conduct not included herein or an aggravated circumstance of any offense or an action involving a combination of offenses may result in disciplinary consequences that extend beyond this code of conduct as determined by the principal, Superintendent, and/or Board of Education.
+Any conduct not included herein or an aggravated circumstance of any offense or an action involving a combination of offenses may result in disciplinary consequences that extend beyond this code of conduct, as determined by the principal, Superintendent, and/or Board of Education.

 School-Wide Title I